m-abs/nativescript-tslib/README.md

 platformNativeScriptDynamic().bootstrapModule(AppModule);
 ```

-You can enable `importHelpers` in tsconfig.json, but it shouldn't be needed.
+You can enable `importHelpers` in `tsconfig.json`, but you might break your app if you extend native-classes.

 ## Alternative